Token Ring: Token

 When no station is sending a frame, a special token frame circles the loop.
 This special token frame is repeated from station to station until arriving at a station that needs to send data.

-Tokens are 3 bytes in length and consist of a start delimiter, an access control byte, and an end delimiter.
+Tokens are three octets in length and consist of a start delimiter, an access control octet, and an end delimiter.

 Abort frame

-Used to abort transmission by the sending station.
+Used by the sending station to abort transmission.